ironrule/se_project_aroundtheus/README.md

 **Future Plans**

-Future plans for this site include coding the back-end to allow saving changes permanently.
-This will be accomplished with additional Javascript, CSS and HTML, and using React.
+Future plans for this site include making modifications to the site based on purpose and intended use.
+This site can be deployed in a variety of settings and for purposes like a travel site, author site, or other types where works can be displayed.